smcclatchy/exp-design/_episodes/08-randomized-designs.md

 > ## Exercise 1: Which kind of error?
 > A study used to determine the effect of a drug on weight loss
 > could have the following sources of experimental error.
-> Classify the following sources as either biological or
+> Classify the following sources as either biological,
-> systematic error.
+> systematic, or random error.
 > 1).
 A scale is broken and provides inconsistent readings.
 > 2).
 A scale is calibrated wrongly and consistently measures mice 1 gram heavier.
 > 3).
 A mouse has an unusually high weight compared to its experimental group (i.e., it is an outlier).
+> 4).
+Strong atmospheric low pressure and accompanying storms affect instrument readings.
 >
 > >
 > > ## Solution to Exercise 1